chakane3/ReactNotes/React-State/README.md

 ```

 ## Passing State
-Sibling Components cannot pass state over to eachother.
+Sibling Components cannot pass state over to each other.
 What can only happen is that Your state needs to be stored in a parent component and only the parent can pass data via props.